 Another renowned French chef, Pierre Gagnaire has spent his 40-year career collecting Michelin stars.
 Growing up in his family’s Michelin-star kitchen, he received his first star when he was just 26 and hasn’t stopped since.
 This iconoclastic chef is said to be ‘at the forefront of the fusion cuisine movement’ by the Michelin guide, famous for tearing down the conventions of classic French cooking.

 Gagnaire’s eponymous flagship restaurant in Rue Balzac in Paris has maintained three Michelin stars for more than two decades, a true feat in the culinary world.
-Today he oversees 18 gastronomic restaurants around the world, including three-starred Sketch in London.
+Today he oversees 18 gastronomic restaurants around the world, including Sketch in London, one of Mayfair’s top Michelin star restaurants.

 Martin Berasategui – 12 Michelin Stars

-Haven’t heard of Martin Berasategui?
-Well, it’s about time you had.
-As the world’s third most decorated Michelin star chef, the San Sebastian-born chef currently has twelve stars under his belt, more than any other Spanish chef.
+As the world’s third most decorated Michelin star chef, Martin Berasategui currently has twelve stars under his belt, more than any other Spanish chef.
 He’s also one of a select few chefs in the world who have two triple Michelin-starred restaurants to their name.

 Yannick Alleno – 10 Michelin Stars

 Yannick Alleno directs eighteen restaurants across the world.
-His Alléno Paris au Pavillon Ledoyen is one of the oldest restaurants in Paris, situated in the square gardens in the eastern part of the Champs-Élysées in the 8th arrondissement.
+His Alléno Paris au Pavillon Ledoyen is one of the oldest restaurants in Paris, situated in the Champs – Élysées gardens.
 It’s a constellation of Michelin stars, featuring three star-rated restaurants in the French Michelin Guide 2020.
 In 2020 Pavillon Ledoyen became the most star-rated independent establishment in the world.

 This French chef is not just about getting stars.
 Since 2013, Yannick Alléno has been carrying out research and development on French cuisine to the point of starting his own culinary movement, named Modern Cuisine.
 As part of his research, he closely studied sauces and even patented a technique, Extractions®.
 Yannick says that this process allows the concentration and perfection of flavours, providing them with texture, a long finish and minerality.